neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 #### Sensory Filtering

 Not all sensory stimuli are the same.
 Stimuli have lots of different ***features***.
 In the case of cricket song, we will consider two features: the *syllable period* (SP) and the loudness (amplitude).
 Both of these features can vary across a wide range.

-Different species generate song with distinct **SP**.
-For example, different individuals may sing with different amplitude.
-Amplitude can also vary with environmental features such as distance from the source.
+**SP** is generally specific to different species (different species generate song with distinct SP).
+However, **amplitude** tends to vary across individuals (or time) more than between species.
+Amplitude can also vary due to environmental features such as distance from the sound source.

-***Sensory filtering*** results from the stimulus *specificity* of sensors.
-Sensors only respond to specific types of physical energy in the world (light, sound, odor) - we refer to these as *modalities*.
-Then within each modality, different sensors respond best to specific features of a stimulus (frequency of sound, wavelength of light).
-Stimulus features themselves can then vary along a continuum.
-Sensors are often specific to just a small range of feature values (500 nanometer light, 200 Hz sound) within a given stimulus modality or category.
+***Sensory filtering*** refers to the *specificity* of sensors across stimulus features.
+- Different sensors respond to different *modalities* of information (ie light, sound, odor).
+- Within each modality, different sensors respond best to specific *features* of a stimulus (ie frequency of sound, wavelength of light).
+- Stimulus features themselves can then vary along a continuum.
+Sensors are often specific to just a small *range of feature values* (500 nanometer light, 200 Hz sound) within a given stimulus modality or category.

 ***Without sensory filtering, there would be no specificity in behavioral responses to stimuli.***